traws0/ngnk-windows/readme.txt

  /*0*/ after an arg means "not consumed", /*1*/ means "consumed" symbols symbols are represented similarly to ints and int lists. the following fns handle I <-> C* conversions:
+ I syC(C)  - make a single-char symbol
  I syP(C*) - make a symbol from a '\0'-terminated string C*syp(I)  - get a ptr to the '\0'-terminated string
- I syC(C)  - make a single-char symbol
+errors
- C syc(I)  - get the char, or -1 if the symbol isn't single-char errors error-reporting fns return a null ptr after consuming their args: err("msg",x,y,z) - generic error. x,y,z are optional
+ error-reporting fns return a null ptr after consuming their args: err("msg",x,y,z) - generic error. x,y,z are optional